Breast cancer survivors

 Special populations: Men and women of Ashkenazi Jewish descent.
 People who are considering 23andMe testing.

-Interest in personalized genetic testing is growing.
-Genetic testing about health conditions typically requires a prescription from a health care provider.
-Until recently, the direct-to-consumer (DTC) testing market has focused on ancestry and discovery of unknown branches of family trees.
+Genetic testing for health conditions (such as risk for cancer) typically requires a prescription from a doctor.
+Until recently, direct-to-consumer (DTC) genetic testing has focused on tests to learn your ancestry and find of unknown branches of family trees.
 A laboratory called 23andMe that provides direct-to-consumer genetic testing has been given FDA approval to report results for 3 mutations found in the BRCA1 and BRCA2 genes.
-The FDA statement provides details about this approval and cautions consumers about the limitations of the 23andMe test.
+The FDA statement provides details about this approval and warns people about the limitations of the 23andMe test.
 (03/19/18)

 |Direct-to-consumer testing||What does this mean for me?|